 A little before nine, nobody has called Sally back.
 The Big One makes her entire desk jump and does indeed spill what's left of her coffee.
 Sally has barely reacted before Hatt emerges from his office at a furious stride.
 "Someone's pulling my company down," he says as he passes.

-"You've got your first thing in fifteen minutes," Sally.
+"You've got your first thing in fifteen minutes," Sally says.

 Hatt hears her, but doesn't acknowledge her.
 He already knows, and is inclined to skip it.
 Bigger fish.